Chiswick Physio: An SEO Migration Case Study

 Chiswick-Physio required an optimised website as they had outgrown their existing website built with Squarespace.
 Klatch was tasked with managing the website migration progress to ensure an effective foundation for future growth.

-55 new leads from organic search alone in the first full month of their website going live.
+Below, we run through the steps we performed for their website migration, contributing to 55 new leads from organic search alone in the first full month of their website going live.

 1. Analyse existing website performance